miraisolutions/secretsanta/README.md

 ```
 Click on the top-right *gear* icon and select `Add...`, then create a new `Virtualenv Environment`, using `<PROJECT_PATH>/venv` as location and Python 3.x as interpreter.
 Also un-tick all checkboxes.

 With these settings, anything you execute within the PyCharm project, either at the Terminal or in the Python Console, will run in the virtual environment.
-Close and re-open PyCharm to make sure the settings are picked.
+Close and re-open PyCharm to make sure the settings are picked up.

 Note that you can still temporarily leave the virtual environment from an active Terminal using command
 ```bash